Skip to content

 Admin Roles

-This document describes how the Auth service models “admin” privileges and where those privileges come from:
+This document describes how the Authifi service models "admin" privileges and where those privileges come from:

-• Scoped admins (users granted elevated ADMIN_SCOPE.* permissions)
+• Delegated Admins (users granted elevated admin::* permissions)

-It complements (not replaces) the detailed operation inventory in packages/auth/docs/authorization/super-admin-access.md.
+It complements the detailed operation inventory in Super Admin Access and the consolidated reference in Privileged Access Summary.

 Terminology Note